 Football: Napoli beat holders Liverpool in Champions League opener

-PARIS: Holders Liverpool began their defence of the Champions League trophy with a defeat at the hands of Napoli on Tuesday (Sep 17), while one missed spot-kick condemned Chelsea to defeat against Valencia and another came to Barcelona's rescue.
+PARIS: Holders Liverpool began their defence of the Champions League trophy with a defeat against Napoli on Tuesday (Sep 17), while one missed spot-kick condemned Chelsea to defeat against Valencia and another came to Barcelona's rescue.

 Liverpool survived a 1-0 defeat in Naples in the group stage last season to go on and win their sixth European Cup, and this time a 2-0 reverse at the San Paolo made them the first reigning champions to lose their opening game in the competition since 1994.

-Both sides had chances but the Group E clash was edging towards a goalless conclusion until a late penalty award for the hosts.
-Barely 10 minutes remained when Jose Callejon went down under an Andy Robertson challenge and German referee Felix Brych pointed to the spot.
+Both sides had chances in the Group E clash before the hosts won a late penalty with barely 10 minutes remaining when Jose Callejon went down under an Andy Robertson challenge.

 HAT-TRICK HERO HAALAND